visulate/visulate-for-oracle/docs/index.md

 Document custom code in your Commercial-off-the-shelf (COTS) application database.
 Review the schema definitions in your E-Business Suite database.
 Examine dependencies before a schema change.
 Download and diff the DDL for objects in development and test environments.

 ### License management
 Catalog all of your company's Oracle database instances in preparation for a compliance audit.
 Identify Enterprise Edition feature and option usage.
 Find Enterprise Edition license instances that could be be downgraded to Standard Edition 2.
-Catalog and analyze Oracle database instances on Oracle Cloud Platform or other Cloud providers.
+Catalog and analyze Oracle database instances on GCP Bare Metal, Oracle Cloud Platform or other Cloud providers.